Skip to content

 Keynote Presenter and Panelist

 Dr. Marthe Charles is the division head of Medical Microbiology and Infection Prevention and Control at Vancouver Coastal Health and a clinical associate professor in the Department of Pathology and Laboratory Medicine at the University of British Columbia.
-She graduated with a bachelor’s degree in microbiology and immunology, a master’s degree in microbiology and a medical degree from Université de Montreal before completing her residency at the University of Alberta.
-Her research is focused on molecular diagnostic and infection control.
+She graduated with a bachelor’s degree in microbiology and immunology, a master’s degree in microbiology, and a medical degree from Université de Montreal before completing her residency at the University of Alberta.
+Her research is focused on molecular diagnostics and infection control.

 Shannon